kruglov-dmitry/yelp_data/README.md

 # Solution overview:
-Data from json files are loaded by kafka console-producers into appropriate kafka topics.
+Data from [Yelp dataset](https://www.yelp.com/dataset/) - json files - are loaded by kafka console-producers into appropriate kafka topics.
 Python kafka consumers, based on spark structured streaming read those data, shape it according to cassandra schema (using advanced built=in types: counter, set, map, as well as UDT - user defined types, parsing and typecasting) and write it in appropriate tables.

 # Decision log
-- Initial attempt to use confluent's kafka connect - namely - failed, for some reason it stop publish messages into kafka topic after approximately 10k msg
+- Initial attempt to use confluent's kafka connect - miserably failed, for some reason it stop publish messages into kafka topic after approximately 10k msg
 - additionally kafka connect wrap each event into nested structure
 - console-producers was able to publish all messages in less than 10 minutes